 Four modern interior designs

-As mentioned above, the location of luxury homes, as well as the views, is one of the most important elements, and at Sonneil you will find homes with stunning sea views and garden areas, as shown in the image above of our Altea Bayview development.
+As mentioned above, the location of luxury homes, as well as the views, is one of the most important elements, and at Sonneil you will find homes with stunning sea views and garden areas, as shown in the image above of one of our residences in Altea.

 The glass façade opens up the home to the surrounding landscape and at the same time floods it with natural light.
 Straight and simple lines can be seen in the furniture, and decorative elements are plain and minimalist, adding to the sense of space.
 Neutral colours help to convey a calm and welcoming atmosphere.

-This other photograph of the Gran Canet Residencial show home is a clear example of how one of the most important factors in the design and decoration of luxury homes is opening up the interior to the outside landscape, an effect that is achieved with large windows and sliding doors that allow light to pass through.
+This other photograph of our apartments in Canet de Berenguer show home is a clear example of how one of the most important factors in the design and decoration of luxury homes is opening up the interior to the outside landscape, an effect that is achieved with large windows and sliding doors that allow light to pass through.

 Other defining characteristics of luxury homes are their landscaped areas or large terraces, as shown in the photograph.
 Rest areas are an essential requirement when acquiring a property of this type.